Read This First

 Prompt 4: What is a strong argument in response to someone claiming the observation effect demonstrates our souls are connected to the quantum world?

-The central claim is this: When someone claims that the observation effect in quantum mechanics demonstrates that our souls are connected to the quantum world, it’s important to clarify the scientific basis of the observation effect and address the misconceptions involved.
+In plain terms: When someone claims that the observation effect in quantum mechanics demonstrates that our souls are connected to the quantum world, it’s important to clarify the scientific basis of the observation effect and address the misconceptions involved.

 Quantum Measurement